Labyrinth of Evil: Writing

 Labyrinth of Evil is the fourth Star Wars book written by James Luceno.
 It was released a few months before Star Wars: Episode III – Revenge of the Sith, the final installment of the Star Wars prequel trilogy.
 The novels served as a direct tie-in to the film, depicting events that occur directly before the events portrayed in Revenge of the Sith.
 Labyrinth of Evil is one of several novels that Luceno has written that connect directly with individual Star Wars films, such as Cloak of Deception (2001), which depicted events directly before Star Wars: Episode I – The Phantom Menace (1999), and Catalyst: A Rogue One Novel (2016), which served as a prelude to Rogue One (2016).

 Luceno said when writing a Star Wars novel that connects with a film, he begins by "asking myself when and where the full story began", then imagining younger versions of the characters from the films.
 In the earliest outlines, the book was to build upon the opening crawl of Revenge of the Sith, particularly by depicting the off-screen kidnapping of Chancellor Palpatine.
 The starting point for Labyrinth of Evil was a line of dialogue from Revenge of the Sith in which Obi-Wan Kenobi briefly mentions to Anakin Skywalker "that business on Cato Neimoidia", an event from their past which is not further elaborated upon in the film.
 Luceno called that line "the springboard for exploring Obi-Wan and Anakin's friendship".
 Labyrinth of Evil was originally planned to include the death of Asajj Ventress, an antagonist from other Star Wars works whose story arc had remained unresolved by that point, but it was ultimately excluded from the final novel.

 Luceno prepared a list of questions for Star Wars creator George Lucas to help inform the writing of Labyrinth of Evil.
 Those questions were provided to Matthew Stover, who visited Lucas at Skywalker Ranch for an interview to help him write the novelization of Revenge of the Sith, and Stover asked Luceno's questions during that conversation as well.
 Labyrinth of Evil was one of the first Star Wars works to feature General Grievous, who would serve as one of the primary antagonists in the Revenge of the Sith film.

 Release

 Labyrinth of Evil was first released on January 25, 2005.
-Although not originally released as part of a trilogy, it as later packaged together with two other novels – Dark Lord: The Rise of Darth Vader (2005) and the 2005 novelization of Revenge of the Sith – and released as a single volume called The Dark Lord Trilogy, which was released in August 2008.
+Although not originally released as part of a trilogy, it was later packaged together with two other novels – Dark Lord: The Rise of Darth Vader (2005) and the 2005 novelization of Revenge of the Sith – and released as a single volume called The Dark Lord Trilogy, which was released in August 2008.
 All three novels feature Anakin Skywalker as a protagonist, and form what the official Star Wars website described as "a natural story arc that follows Anakin Skywalker's last days as hero of the galaxy and transformation into Darth Vader, Dark Lord of the Sith".